About Bullying-Free NZ

 On this page:

-A stylised cluster of mānuka branches underlines the Bullying-free NZ brandmark, symbolising the philosophy that underpins our approach.
+A stylised cluster of mānuka branches is part of the Bullying-free NZ brandmark.

 Whakapūpūtia mai ō mānuka, kia kore ai e whati.
 ‘Cluster the branches of the mānuka, so they will not break.’

 This whakatauki embodies the philosophy of Bullying-free NZ.